800 Westchester Avenue

-Described as an "aluminum business palace" and an "Aztec temple", it was also notable for being the subject of the largest real estate transaction of 2004.
+Described as an "aluminum business palace" and an "Aztec temple", it was also notable for being Westchester County's largest real estate transaction of 2004.

 History

 Originally conceived in 1979 by the General Foods company as a symbol of the firm's "aggressive consumer products packaging and marketing", it is known for its distinctive glass and white aluminum exterior.
 Upon its opening in 1983, General Foods relocated 2,000 headquarters staff from nearby White Plains.
 However, in 1985, General Foods was acquired by Philip Morris, which proceeded to lay off most of that location's employees in 1987.
 Then in 1989 General Foods merged with Kraft Foods Inc. to form "Kraft General Foods" where it remained in its White Plains, NY Headquarters until the mid 1990s when it moved to Northfield Illinois.

 After a series of subsequent mergers and restructurings, Altria, the successor to Philip Morris, sold off its remaining interest in the facility in 2004 to the IJNR Group headed by Robert Weisz, moving the remaining 1,000 employees to other facilities except for 6 essential employees who remain employed with RPW in Westchester County.
 At a cost of 40 million dollars, this was the largest real estate transaction in Westchester County in 2004 and did not include the 70 million dollar cost of renovating and subdividing the building.